 Stops Hostels launched its first property in Varanasi in early 2014, and it immediately became a hit with travelers.
 The hostel is a welcoming social space with library, balconies and verandahs, a fully equipped kitchen, and Indian street food bar.
 Travelers who prefer to get off the beaten track will love the many Stops properties in mountainous Uttarakhand.
 A couple of them offer camping in remote areas.

-- Locations: Delhi, Varanasi, Jodhpur, Shaama, Mukteshwar, Saattal, Ranikhet, Ramganga, Corbett.
+- Locations: Agra, Delhi, Varanasi, Jodhpur, Shaama, Mukteshwar, Saattal, Ranikhet, Ramganga, Corbett.